History Degree (B.A.) with Teacher of History Licensure (5-12)

 Practicum

-Appropriate academic Practicum, such as the following:
+Appropriate academic Practicum and Seminar, such as the following:

 Pedagogical Coursework